 1. A bachelor’s degree with relevant practical experience

-Google does not require a bachelor’s degree to consider hiring you as a product manager, but, having a degree in computer science, data engineering, economics, or marketing is an advantage, especially during the preliminary stages of the selection process.
+Google does not require a bachelor’s degree to consider hiring you as a product manager, but having a degree in computer science, software engineering, data engineering, economics, or marketing is an advantage, especially during the preliminary stages of the selection process.

-It is also useful to remember that Google is a tech company and product managers who have a background in engineering or software development are considered to be strong candidates.
+It is also useful to remember that Google is a tech company, and product managers who have a technical background in engineering or software development are considered to be strong candidates.

 Although a college degree certainly helps, it is not a mandatory prerequisite.
 Candidates who have a couple of years of hands-on experience in production areas like development, design, and marketing do not need a bachelor’s degree.

 2. Experience in technical product management